csg-tokyo/jscall/README.md

 multipe lines.
 It is executed as source code written in JavaScript.

 `Jscall.exec` returns a resulting value.
 Numbers, character strings (and symbols), boolean values, and `nil` (and `null`) are copied when passing between Ruby and JavaScript.
-An array is also shallow-copied.
+An array is shallow-copied.
 Other objects are not copied.
 When they are passed, a remote reference is created at the destination.
+When a `Map` object is returned from JavaScript to Ruby, it is also shallow-copied but into a `Hash` object in Ruby.

-A remote reference is a proxy object.
+A remote reference is a local reference to a proxy object.
 A method call on a remote reference invokes a method on the corresponding object on the remote site.
 For example,

 ```
 js_obj = Jscall.exec '({ foo: (x) => x + 1, bar: 7 })'